 Taste: Honey and orange.
 Caramel.
 Cinnamon buns and ginger snaps.
 Vanilla.
 Apple and lemon.

-Value for money: This sample is labelled as Batch 6, which I was unable to find a price for but previous batches seem to have gone for £52.95 and I’d expect something similar.
+Thoughts: This sample is labelled as Batch 6, which I was unable to find a price for but previous batches seem to have gone for £52.95 and I’d expect something similar.
 It’s a decent example of a Highland malt in any case, with lots of the honey character you’d expect.

 A good demonstration of the benefits of allowing a malt to remain un-chill-filtered.
 This flavour profile is one I personally feel suffers a lot from such processes.
-Strip the oils and acids away, water down to 40% and you would lose the depth of those honey notes but here, left as nature intended and allowed to remain at the reasonable drinking strength of 48% however, you have a fully flavoured, satisfying sip that offers balance between spirit character and well-integrated oak.
+Strip the oils and acids away, water down to 40% and you would lose the depth of those honey notes but here, left as nature intended and allowed to remain at the reasonable drinking strength of 48%, you have a fully flavoured, satisfying sip that offers balance between spirit character and well-integrated oak.

 Door 16: Bunnahabhain – Batch 22 – 10 Year Old Single Malt